Ak0sTib0r/UnderGrad/README.md

 ### Step 3: Install Strawberry Perl

-`latexmk` and `latexindent` are the two essential LaTex modules that UnderGrad and VSCode need to be able to produce .tex files and convert them into viewable PDFs.
+`latexmk` and `latexindent` are the two essential LaTeX modules that UnderGrad and VSCode need to be able to produce .tex files and convert them into viewable PDFs.
 They both require Perl to run.
 So, you now need to install 'Strawberry Perl' on your system using this command:

 ```powershell
 winget install StrawberryPerl.StrawberryPerl